ellis/roboliq/doc/report09.rst

 * Compile that section of AST for Evoware
 * Run that script and wait until execution is finished
 * Then continue process depending on how we branch
+* Execution can be suspended and continued later

 Input: Feedback Loops 2
 -----------------------